Bataan: Coastline

 Muddy tidal flats along the alluvial sandbars characterize the coastline along Manila Bay.
 Mangrove areas can be observed from Orani to Orion, along with seaweed areas and seagrass patches areas from portions of Balanga and Pilar down to Mariveles.
 The deeper portions are the coastal areas of Orion to Mariveles where most seaports are operating.
 Poor coral reef patches, mixed with sandy-rocky bottom can be found in Mariveles area, where the coastline begin to take on a rocky character looping from the mouth of Manila Bay to the western side of the province.
 The coastline facing the South China Sea is interspersed with pristine beaches with rocky portions and fringes of coral reef in good condition from Bagac to Morong, which is a haven for sea turtles and other marine animals.

 Climate

 Bataan has distinct dry and wet seasons categorized as Type I in the Philippines' Modified Coronas' Climate Classification (Climate of the Philippines).
 The dry season begins in November and ends in April, while the rainy season starts in May and ends in October.
 The most rains come in June to August.
 Mean average rainfall in August is the heaviest at 633mm.
 Bataan is often visited by typhoons.
 Farming systems in the province follow these climatic cycles.

 Administrative divisions

 Bataan is administratively subdivided into 11 municipalities and one component city.

+Income classification

+Republic Act (RA) No. 11964, otherwise known as the “Automatic Income Classification of Local Government Units Act”, was signed by the Philippine President Ferdinand “Bongbong” Marcos Jr. on October 26, 2023.
+The law classifies municipalities and cities into five (5) classes, according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
+The classifications are as follows: